Ryuki Ueyama

 Ryuki Ueyama (born 17 April 1976 in Tokyo) is a Japanese mixed martial artist who most recently competed in the Lightweight division.
 He has fought for organizations such as Fighting Network RINGS, DEEP, Pancrase, Hero's and Pride FC.

 Fight career

 Fighting Network RINGS (1998–2001)

-Ueyama began his Mixed martial arts career on 21 September 1998 at Rings - Fighting Integration VI.
+Ueyama began his combat sports career with shoot style promotion UWF International under the tutelage of Kiyoshi Tamura.
+He competed on several undercards until its closure in 1996.
+His mixed martial arts career began when with Fighting Network RINGS on 21 September 1998 at Rings - Fighting Integration VI.
 He lost to Yasuhito Namekawa by decision.
 Ueyama lost to Namekawa again by decision on 21 February 1999.
 Ueyama picked up his first win less than a month later at Rings Australia.
 He beat Dennis Kefalinos by knee bar in round 1.
 He was disqualified for eye gouging in his next fight against Lee Hasdell on 23 April 1999 in Japan.
 After his fight with Hasdell, he went unbeaten for over a year and a half with wins over Willie Peeters, Yasuhito Namekawa and Tim Thomas, with draws against Lloyd Berg, Dave Menne and Kosei Kubota.
 Ueyama eventually lost on 20 March 2001 against Sokun Koh at Rings - Battle Genesis Vol. 7.